-This review covers pretty much everything of the hotel, but I was never able to use the spa.
+This review covers pretty much everything about the hotel, but I was never able to use the spa.

-There are some dinner cruises on the lake with small gondolas like the once in Venice, Italy.
+There are some dinner cruises on the lake with small gondolas like the ones in Venice, Italy.
 They are driven by an electric motor, this makes them very quiet and a great deal for a romantic dinner cruise.
 Just ask the concierge at the hotel if he can set it up for you.
-The boats are privately chartered, that means you get one just for yourself.
+The boats are privately chartered, which means you get one just for yourself.